naninovel/docs/docs/api/index.md

 Spawns a prefab stored in project resources.

 #### Remarks
-If prefab has a `UnityEngine.MonoBehaviour` component attached the root object, and the component implements  a `Naninovel.Actions.Spawn.IInitializable` interface, will pass the specified `params` values after the spawn;  if the component implements `Naninovel.Actions.Spawn.IAwaitable` interface, action execution will wait for  the async completion task returned by the implementation.
+If prefab has a `UnityEngine.MonoBehaviour` component attached the root object, and the component implements  a `Naninovel.Actions.Spawn.IParameterized` interface, will pass the specified `params` values after the spawn;  if the component implements `Naninovel.Actions.Spawn.IAwaitable` interface, action execution will wait for  the async completion task returned by the implementation.

 #### Parameters